veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
 ¦    Property    ¦   Type    ¦                         Description                         ¦                 Example Value                  ¦
 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
-¦code            ¦string     ¦A string identifying the event that occurred.                ¦NetConnection.Connect.Success                   ¦
+¦code            ¦string     ¦A string identifying the event that occurred.                ¦"NetConnection.Connect.Success"                 ¦
 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
 ¦description     ¦string     ¦A string containing human-readable information about the     ¦The connection attempt succeeded.               ¦
 ¦(optional)      ¦           ¦message.
 Not every information object includes this property.¦                                                ¦
 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
-¦level           ¦string     ¦There are three established values for level: "status",      ¦status                                          ¦
+¦level           ¦string     ¦There are three established values for level: "status",      ¦"status"                                        ¦
 ¦                ¦           ¦"warning", and "error".                                      ¦                                                ¦
 +----------------+-----------+-------------------------------------------------------------+------------------------------------------------+
 ```